Survey of Natural Language Processing for Education: Taxonomy, Systematic Review, and Future Trends: Review of Techniques

-\textbf{Methods.} The CEC and GEC tasks share similar principles and we can formulate both of them as sequence modeling, neural machine translation, and language modeling~\cite{han:sigir2023,chen:emnlpfinding2023}.
-Nevertheless, there are still some fundamental differences in their technical implementations.
-GEC tasks are typically solved by representing text as word embeddings or other forms of semantic vectors.
-While CEC tasks often require models to have a better understanding of long contexts, existing techniques capture the structural and semantic information of code by representing it as a sequence of symbols or an Abstract Syntax Tree (AST)~\cite{AST_2014}.
-Therefore, several pre-trained language models are trained using a large corpus of programming languages.
-CuBERT~\cite{kanade:pmlr2020} is a pre-trained model for CEC tasks, which models only the Python language and is mainly applied to discriminative tasks of code understanding.
-CodeBERT~\cite{Feng_Guo_Tang_2020} proposed in the same period is also modified on the basis of the BERT model, which is a multilingual programming language model that can handle dual-modal data (i.e. programming language (PL) and natural language (NL)).
-It supports modeling in 6 programming languages (i.e. Python, Java, JavaScript, PHP, Ruby, and Go) and combines pre-training tasks for replacement tag detection with hybrid objective functions, enabling the model to handle training using NL-PL data pairs.
-Both CuBERT and CodeBERT ignore the structural information of code.
+\textbf{Methods.} Existing techniques capture the structural and semantic information of code by representing it as a sequence of symbols or an Abstract Syntax Tree (AST)~\cite{AST_2014}, which involves some unique challenges for CEC tasks. \begin{itemize}[leftmargin=*] \item \textbf{The structural information of code has been ignored.} Both CuBERT~\cite{kanade:pmlr2020} and CodeBERT~\cite{Feng_Guo_Tang_2020} ignore the structural information of code.
 In response to this issue, Guo~\etal~\cite{Guo_Ren_Lu_Feng_2020} proposed the GraphCodeBert model to represent source code information based on AST data flow, so as to reflect deeper code information.
-As AST has a tree structure and cannot be directly used as the input of Transformer models, GraphCodeBERT allows the model to learn the AST data flow at the cost of losing a considerable part of information.
-In order to make more effective and comprehensive use of the code structure information provided by AST, UniXcoder~\cite{ Guo_Lu_Duan_Wang} improves on the basis of GraphCodeBERT.
-They construct a one-to-one mapping function to convert an AST into a sequence structure, and then encode it together with the code text.
-In addition, some models use other ways rather than ASTs to better understand and adapt to the structural characteristics of a code snippet, and perform well.
-PLBART~\cite{ Ahmad_Chakraborty_2021} adds additional denoising strategies to the BART model to correlate PL and NL text.
-It generates grammatically and logically valid code via large-scale sequence-to-sequence pre-training that incorporates the denoising strategies to better understand program grammars and logical flows.
-CodeT5~\cite{ wang-etal-2021-codet5} uses the T5 model architecture and makes use of the identifier tagging information and comment information to better model the structural characteristics of code.
-CodePAD~\cite{ Dong_Jiang_Liu_2022} designs an approach based on pushdown automaton (PDA), which takes into account the grammar constraints of programming languages.
-It ensures the availability of generated code and the correctness of grammar, and avoids the time-consuming and labor-intensive disadvantages of AST-based approaches.
+GraphCodeBERT adapts Transformer and allows the model to learn the AST data flow.
+The follow-up UniXcoder~\cite{Guo_Lu_Duan_Wang} improves GraphCodeBERT by converting an AST into a sequence structure.
+PLBART~\cite{Ahmad_Chakraborty_2021} incorporates the denoising strategies to better understand program grammar and logical flows.
+CodeT5~\cite{wang2021codet5} uses the T5 model architecture and makes use of the identifier tagging and comment information to better model the structural characteristics of code.